purs-nix/purs-nix/docs/purs-nix.md

 }
 ```

 - `dependencies`: A list of all your project's dependencies.
-You can get these from `ps-pkgs`/`ps-pkgs-ns`.
 - `test-dependencies`: A list of all your projects's dependencies that are only needed for testing.
 - `dir`: The directory of the project.
 This is not required if you're only using the Nix shell, or if you specify `srcs` with path values.
 - `srcs`: Either a list of strings corresponding to directories in `dir` or a list of path values pointing to PureScript source directories.
 This is not required if you're only using the Nix shell.